AMD

 The Bottom Line

 At $259.99, the Radeon RX 7600 is the premium option.
 It takes the lead in tdp.
-Tagged as Solid Alternative.
+Tagged as Best Benchmark Value and Most Efficient.

 - Less vram (8GB)